pavelsevecek/earthsim/README.md

 # EarthSim

 EarthSim is a C++17/OpenGL 4.3 terrain and weather simulator.
 It renders procedurally generated mountain ranges, water, volumetric weather and explosion clouds, particle-based lava and rain, meteors, lightning, atmospheric effects, and a day-night cycle.
-Explosion plumes use a localized GPU fluid volume for buoyant smoke, heat, wind advection, and a rolling mushroom-cloud cap.
 GLFW, GLEW, and Dear ImGui are included under `externals`.

-Use **Explosion**, choose an **Explosion size**, and click the terrain to create a crater, ejecta, an expanding blast shell, and a simulated plume.
-The current implementation keeps one high-resolution plume active at a time; a new explosion replaces the previous plume.

-Choose **Drive** to spawn an offroad vehicle at a random surface location, preferring dry, gentle ground.
-Use **W/S** for forward/reverse, **A/D** to steer, and **Space** to brake.
-The four wheels support the chassis through spring suspension and apply tire forces at their contact points.
-The vehicle preserves linear and angular momentum through jumps: uneven ground and impacts can pitch, roll, or tumble it, and gravity brings it back down.
-Rotation uses spherical inertia, I = (2/5) m r^2, with a 1200 kg mass and a 2.5 m effective inertia radius.
-Chassis and wheel impacts account for both translation and rotation.
-Steering, acceleration, and braking require wheel contact; entering the ocean destroys it with a water impact, without a crater or terrain ejecta.
-Steering retains its full range at every speed.
-Hold the **right mouse button** to orbit the chase camera and use the **mouse wheel** to zoom. **Stop** returns to the terrain view.
-Driving follows the simulation time speed, including pause.

 ## Build